triploit/aml/README.md

 Another markup language.

 ## Installation - EN/US
-AML is realy easy to install.
+AML is really easy to install.
 With SecPM you can install the package with:

     sudo secpm install aml